-I love chicken teriyaki, and this one is about as good as it gets.
-The sweet and salty in this chicken teriyaki recipe are perfectly balanced (I didn’t use reduced sodium soy sauce, and I recommend the same for you) and the marinade makes the chicken so tender – it’s fantastic.
+The sweet and salty in this chicken teriyaki recipe are perfectly balanced and the marinade makes the chicken so tender and delicious.
 The flavors all blend together so well, the ginger and garlic add such depth.
-I used chicken breasts, but you can use any pieces you want, thigh meat would be great.
-You can also marinate this and cook it on the grill, it would be awesome.
+This recipe calls for chicken breasts, but use any pieces you want – thigh meat would be great.
+For summertime fun you can also marinate this and cook it on the grill.

 - ½ cup sugar

 - ½ cup mirin